 - Back and neck problems range from minor aches to severe, disabling pain

-- Often, the reasons for your pain cannot be identified.
+- Often, the reason for your pain cannot be identified.

 - See a health care provider if you have numbness or tingling, severe pain that does not improve with medication and rest, difficulty urinating, weakness, pain, or numbness in your legs, fever, unintentional weight loss, or pain after a fall.

 - Often, back and neck pain will improve over time.
-Consult with your health care provider if your pain is not decreasing.
+Consult your healthcare provider if your pain is not decreasing.

 - Use prevention strategies to keep yourself healthy and injury-free.